KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 AI-based submissions are also completely welcome; you can use AI to write the entire PR if you want, a human does not even need to be aware that a submission was created, as long as it follows the above rules.
-That being said, it would be polite if you ask your AI to simplify any code it writes, since a tendency of AI-based results is to include techniques that neither help nor hurt, but add complexity, which makes the code more difficult for future humans (and AIs) to understand.
+That being said, it would be polite if you ask your AI to simplify any code it writes, since a tendency of AI-based results is to include techniques that neither help nor hurt, but add complexity ("barnacles"), which makes the code more difficult for future humans (and AIs) to understand.